millerscout/Kenshi-Mod-Manager/README.md

 # Planned Features

-    - Check Conflicts
+    - Check Conflicts between mods.
+    - List deep changes from mods and list them for modders
-    - better way to check mod page on nexus, as wellcategorize mods.
+    - better way to check mod page on nexus, as well categorize mods.
     - Improve via contribuition mod order.
+    - a way to patch mod conflicts.

 # Known Bugs
      - none so far...